Arthur Fleischer, Jr.

 He received the "The Simeon E. Baldwin Award," an award that recognizes distinguished achievement in law and business, from the Yale Law School Center of the Study of Corporate Law in 2009.
 In addition, he was the recipient of The Chambers Award for Excellence in Corporate/M&A in 2006 and was named a "Dealmaker of the Year" by The American Lawyer in 2001.

 Member, American Bar Association (Section of Corporation, Banking and Business Law, Committee on Federal Regulation of Securities)

 Member, American Law Institute

-Member, Advisory Committee, Securities Regulation Institute of the University of California
+Member and Co-Founder, Advisory Committee, Securities Regulation Institute of the Practising Law Institute

 Member, Association of the Bar of the City of New York